-Richard A. Posner’s critical review of our book, “How Much Is Enough?: Money and the Good Life” (Aug.
+To the Editor: Richard A. Posner’s critical review of our book, “How Much Is Enough?: Money and the Good Life” (Aug.
 19), hinges on one argument.
-He says that if, as we suggest, people in rich societies (and we are talking about rich societies) worked 20 hours a week on average rather than 40, they would be too poor to enjoy the extra leisure.
-All they would do is “brawl, steal, overeat, drink and sleep late.”
-To retain its appeal, leisure must be filled with consumption goods, and that means we must work long hours in order to afford these goods.
+He says that if, as we suggest, people in rich societies (and we are talking about rich societies) worked 20 hours a week on average rather than 40, they … Continue reading Leisure Time

 Rethinking how we teach economics: study economic history